-“we hit upon the idea of doing 12 short films in a year – one every month.”
+“We hit upon the idea of doing 12 short films in a year – one every month.” – Alice Lowe

 “I’ve always been interested in film and short film seemed a more manageable way to start putting some ideas out there.
 I was also always attracted to doing something that crossed genres and that you could play around with a bit – so we hit upon the idea of doing 12 short films in a year – one every month.”